zoncaesaradmin/golang-service-skeleton/src/README.md

-# Katharos Component System
+# Katharos Service System

 This project provides a comprehensive Go component system with a message bus-based processing pipeline and integration test infrastructure using Go workspace for multi-module management.

 ## Project Architecture

 The system uses a **message bus architecture** for cross-process communication:
-- **Component**: Main processing service with input/output pipeline
+- **Service**: Main processing service with input/output pipeline
 - **Testrunner**: Integration test service that communicates via message bus
 - **Shared**: Common utilities and message bus implementations